jeremt/BilboJS/Readme.md

-BibloJS - One remote to rule them all
+BilboJS - One remote to rule them all
 =====================================

 A generic controller for HTML5 presentations in browser.